 To conclude, ANITA project and its members intend to define and cover well the IPR issues as well as to provide good guidelines for the smooth running of the project.
 All areas are covered or duplicated in a tangible manner between the different project EC documentation (Consortium Agreement, Grant Agreement, and Description of Work).

-As a matter of fact, this deliverable shows the Intellectual Property management in the ANITA project and summarizes the general agreements, which was settled in the Consortium Agreement.
+This deliverable shows the Intellectual Property management in the ANITA project and summarizes the general agreements, which was settled in the Consortium Agreement.
 For IPR management and handling, ANITA project management bodies have been setup, and addressing the main issues of the IPR management is part of their tasks.

 References